 The reason is that we’ve noticed how well candidates interview, is not necessarily how well candidates perform.
 Some people can be shy, not well spoken & not well presented but join your team and kick-ass.

-Step 1: we don’t invite candidates in for an interview upfront.
+Step 1: We don’t invite candidates in for an interview upfront.
 Once we receive responses to our job ads, we send a task with a deadline to each of the respondents.

 They can submit their response in any format.
 We open up the format because not everybody has email or the internet.
-What is important for us is the candidate has to make the deadline.
+What is important for us, is the candidate has to make the deadline.

-Step 2: we then invite the candidates for an interview.
+Step 2: We then invite the candidates for an interview.
 It’s a group interview & they get to meet the other candidates applying & interviewing for the same job.
 This is easily the most effective part of our process.

 People get really competitive & decide if they can fit the culture.
-You also get a sense of how people react when it in an environment of uncertainty.
+You also get a sense of how people react when it’s in an environment of uncertainty.
 This approach tends to jolt the candidates & you get a sense of the true person.

 Here, the candidates can ask anything they want to know about the company.
 ANYTHING!
 The quality of the questions they ask tells you everything you need to know about their understanding of your business & readiness to contribute to your business.

-The goal here is test culture & purpose fit.
+The goal here is: test culture & purpose fit.